2009 Kawasaki KLX250S Review

 I think that the bike looked good (for 2009), but I don’t think that the fit and finish on the bike was as good as that of a DRZ400S or a CRF250L.
 A number of mounting brackets on the frame looked like they were added on as an after-thought.
 Some of the welds were rough.
 The rear tail light assembly rattled quite loudly (knocking / smacking) on the trails.
 The frame looked like a low budget item, as did some other bolted on items.

 I liked the suspension.
 I liked the digital instruments.
 I liked the looks.
 I liked riding it on the trails, but you had to keep the motor revved to get any performance out of it.
-I didn’t find it particularly heavy (297 lbs claimed curb weight, the 2020 model with EFI is 304 lbs) or tall (34.8 inch seat height).
-The stock tires were decent on pavement, gravel, dirt and rocky trails; they were not so good when the trails were muddy.
+I didn’t find it particularly heavy with a 297 lb claimed curb weight (the 2020 model with EFI is 304 lbs) or tall (34.8 inch seat height).
+The stock tires were okay on pavement, gravel, dirt and rocky trails; they were not so good when the trails were muddy.
 The chain didn’t need adjustment until about 2000 km.

 Comparing the KLX250S to other bikes

-Comparing the 2009 KLX250S to other bikes of the same era (model years), the seat height is going to put some people off as it’s about three inches taller than that of a Honda CRF230L, Suzuki DR200SE or Yamaha XT250.
-The KLX250S is also a bit heavier.
-I had a test ride on a CRF230L.
-The KLX250S has a lot more power on the highway; the CRF230L was straining on the highway.
-The CRF230L seemed to be a bit stronger at lower revs, and has a lower seat and bit lower weight.
-The CRF230L was later replaced by the CRF250L.
-The Yamaha XT250 is popular with a lot of riders.
-It's a simple design with an air-cooled motor and carburetor (newer ones have fuel injection).
 The KLX250S far out classes a DR200SE in terms of engine performance, suspension and top speed.
-I’ve extensively ridden our DR200SE and have taken it on some pretty rough trails including single track and very muddy sections; the bike is quite capable, but you have to ride slower in rougher conditions than you would on a KLX250S.
+I’ve extensively ridden our DR200SE and have taken it on some pretty rough trails including single track and some very muddy sections; the bike is quite capable, but you have to ride slower in rougher conditions than you would on a KLX250S.
 The main limiting factors of a DR200SE are the suspension, power and stock tires.
 The DR200SE is a little cramped for larger riders.
-On the plus side, the DR200SE has a far greater range with its 13-litre fuel tank.
+On the plus side, the DR200SE has a far greater fuel range with its 13-litre fuel tank; it is quite a bit lighter and has a much lower seat height than the KLX250S.
+We've been satisfied with our (my wife's) 2010 DR200SE which we've owned since new.

-The Honda CRF250L, which is fuel injected, is probably the closest competitor to the KLX250S.
-The KLX250S is lighter than a Honda CRF250L (2020 model is 322 lbs), and the KLX has better suspension for more aggressive trail use.
+The Honda CRF250L, which is fuel-injected, is probably the closest competitor to the KLX250S.
+The KLX250S is lighter than a Honda CRF250L (2020 CRF250L has a 322 lb curb weight), and the KLX has better suspension for more aggressive trail use.
 The seats heights of the bikes are close.
-By most accounts the KLX250S out performs the CRF250L in off-road situations because of the suspension and lighter weight, but the CRF250L is nicer on the street.
+By most accounts the KLX250S generally out performs the CRF250L in off-road situations because of the suspension and lighter weight, but the CRF250L is nicer on the street.
 The CRF250L can still go anywhere a KLX250S can, though.
 I had a ride on a 2013 CRF250L.
 My impression was that the Honda had a noticeably stronger bottom end, which I value.
 Peak power of the two bikes is probably close.
 In 2021 the Honda CRF250L was replaced by the CRF300L (lighter, more powerful and available with ABS), and the KLX250 has been replaced by the KLX300 (essentially the same bike but with more power and a higher price tag).

-Other moderately priced Japanese dual sport offerings include the Yamaha WR250R (discontinued after 2020) and Suzuki DRZ400S.
-The WR250R has higher specifications and looks to be better made than the KLX250/KLX250S, but it does cost quite a bit more.
-The DRZ400S listed for a bit less than the WR250R, but the DRZ400S is heavier and even taller, but it has decent suspension and more power than the other bikes.
-If you want good value, and you intend to ride more ride trails, and the seat height isn’t a problem, and a strong low end isn’t a requirement, then the KLX250S may be a good choice for you especially if a DRZ400S or a WR250R is too tall or above your budget.
+If you want good value, and you intend to ride more ride trails, and the seat height isn’t a problem, and a strong bottom end isn’t a requirement, then the KLX250S may be a good choice for you especially if a DRZ400S or a WR250R is too tall or above your budget.
 If you're going to be riding more easy trails or more pavement, then maybe take a close look at a CRF250L (or CRF300L).
 The dual sports of the European brands and the Honda CRF450RL are in a different performance and price class than the other bikes that I have listed here.
-I have had only a limited amount of riding time on the XT250, DRZ400S, CRF230L and CRF250L; I have had a significant amount of riding time on a DR350S, KLX250S, DR200SE and DR650SE.
+I have had only a limited amount of riding time on the XT250, DRZ400S, CRF230L and CRF250L; I have had a significant amount of riding time on the KLX250S, CRF300L, DR200SE, DR350S and DR650SE (and many other motorcycles).

 So, what about the Honda CRF300L and the Kawasaki KLX300?
-Reports on the KLX300 basically state that it's really just a KLX250 with a bit more power; they even look the same (2021-2023).
+Reports on the KLX300 basically state that it's really just a KLX250 with a bit more power; the 2021-2023 bikes even look the same (styling was updated for 2024).
 The reviews of the KLX300 have been mostly positive.
-Reports on the CRF300L are also pretty positive except that the suspension is too soft and under-damped (especially the rear shock) unless you're a lighter rider and or maybe a beginner, but the motor and gearing are reported to be better than the KLX300.
+Reports on the CRF300L are also pretty positive except that the suspension is rather soft and under-damped (especially the rear shock) unless you're a lighter rider and/or don't ride very aggressively offroad, but the motor and gearing are reported to be better than the KLX300.
 The better suspension of the KLX300 would be a big advantage on the trails.
-Based on my previous experiences, I have more confidence in the Honda.
-Without having ridden either the KLX300 or the CRF300L (but having ridden a CRF250L and owned a KLX250S), my thinking is that the Honda would be more enjoyable to ride on the road than the Kawasaki.
-For more aggressive trail riding, the KLX300 would likely be the better choice than a stock CRF300L because of the suspension.
+Without having ridden the KLX300 (but having owned a CRF300L and a KLX250S), my thinking is that the Honda might offer a more relaxed and comfortable ride due to its softer suspension, and might have an edge in slower paced offroad riding because of its gearing and strong bottom end.
+For more aggressive trail riding, the KLX300 would likely be the better choice than a stock CRF300L because of its superior suspension.
 Another thing to note is that the CRF300L is available with ABS, but the KLX300 is not.

-The CRF300L appeals to me more, but I wouldn't rule out the KLX300.
+The CRF300L and the KLX300 both appeal to me, but I bought a 2023 CRF300L because I was able to get a much better deal on it and because I wanted to try something different (I had a KLX250S which is similar to the KLX300).
 What it may come down to is what's available in your area, whether ABS is important to you, the local dealers, and what deal you can get.
-You could also upgrade the suspension on the CRF300L, but I don't know if it's worth spending the additional money; if you were considering this option, maybe it would be better for you to just get the KLX300.
+You could also upgrade the suspension on the CRF300L, but I don't know if it's worth spending a lot of money on it; if you were considering this option, maybe it would be better to just get the KLX300.
 If you're a heavier rider, you may have to make some changes to the KLX300 suspension too.
-In Canada, the MSRP for the 2023 non-ABS CRF300L is $6726 + fees, and the ABS version is $200 more.
-The MSRP for the 2023 KLX300 is $6899 + fees.
-For 2024, the KLX300 gets some styling updates, an LED headlight (OEM part is very expensive), a new taillight, a third colour choice (grey) and a $100 price hike.
-The CRF300L has not been announced in Canada yet (as of Feb 1, 2024).
+The 2024 non-ABS CRF300L is $7681 including $782 for fees + taxes, and the ABS version is $200 more.
+The 2025 KLX300 is $6999 CAD + fees + taxes.
+For 2024, the KLX300 received some styling updates, an LED headlight (OEM part is very expensive), a new taillight and a third colour choice (grey).
+The 2025 CRF300L has not been announced in Canada yet (as of Feb 28, 2025).

 Last Words

 The KLX250S is a decent bike with pretty good suspension for the price.
-I didn't enjoy riding it on the road that much, but it was pretty good on the trails with the exception of the poor bottom end engine performance, at least in stock form.
-Would I recommend the 2009 KLX250S?
+I didn't enjoy riding it on the road that much, but it was pretty good on the trails with the exception of the weak bottom-end power, at least in stock form.
+Would I recommend the KLX250S?
 Yes and no. The choice really depends on what your priorities are in a dual sport bike.
-Seat height, weight, engine performance, simplicity, suspension, fueling, maintenance requirements, build quality, future modifications and budget may all be important factors.
-As I mentioned above, I had previously considered buying another KLX250S, but today I would likely to buy a Honda CRF300L as my next dual sport bike.
-I would consider the KLX300 if I found a good deal on one.
+Seat height, weight, engine performance, simplicity, suspension, fueling, maintenance requirements, build quality, future modifications and budget may all be important factors, as well as what you can find.
+I occasionally see a used KLX250/KLX250S with low km listed for sale.
+As I mentioned above, I had previously considered buying another KLX250S, but I ended up buying a new 2023 Honda CRF300L.
+I may have bought a KLX300 if I had been able to find a good deal on one within a few hours drive of where I live.
+I would choose a KLX300 over a KLX250/KLX250S (depending on the price).

 All Photos